gary-pickens/HouseMonitor/HouseMonitor/docs/notes.rst

 Building a new system for HouseMonitor
 ======================================

+**See next section about experinces installing new system in May.**

 #.
 Download image.
 #.
 Description for `installing <http://circuitco.com/support/index.php?title=BeagleBone#Creating_a_SD_Card>`_. new image.
 Here is a summary of the web page for initializing your card using windows: